Call us today! 781-936-8754

 The practice will be closed or have abbreviated hours for the following holidays:

-If your pet has an emergency during this time we ask that you contact one of the following 24 hour emergency facilities: New England Animal Medical Center in West Bridgewater at 508-584-1600; VCA in South Weymouth at 781-337-6622; or Cape Cod Veterinary Specialists in Buzzard's Bay at 508-759-5125
+If your pet has an emergency during this time we ask that you contact one of the following 24 hour emergency facilities: VCA South Shore in South Weymouth at 781-337-6622; or Cape Cod Veterinary Specialists in Buzzard's Bay at 508-759-5125

 Payment